 Field Supervisor Lecturer Supervisor Seminar Examiners Total

 Internal 25% 45% 30% 100%

 Seminar

 External 25% 45% 30% (assessed by 100%

-Seminar Lecturer
+Seminar Lecturer Supervisor)

-Supervisor)

-Role Assessing the process Assessing the process Assessing the

-and results of the and results of the results of the
+Role Assessing the process and results of the student's internship implementation.
+Assessing the process and results of the student's internship implementation during the internship Assessing the results of the research conducted by students.

-student's internship student's internship research conducted

-implementation. implementation during by students.

-the internship

 guidance.